GGPOKER

 Navarro’s Transition to Poker Play

-Navarro’s transition from federal agent to poker consultant might seem unexpected, but the skills he developed in the FBI have proven to be incredibly valuable at the poker table.
+The skills Navarro developed at the FBI translate directly to the poker table.
 Poker is a game of incomplete information where players benefit significantly from any extra piece of intelligence they can glean from their opponents.
-Navarro’s expertise in spotting and interpreting nonverbal signals has made him a sought-after figure in the poker community.
+His expertise in reading nonverbal signals made him a natural fit.

 He began by consulting with professional poker players, offering insights into how to read opponents’ gestures, facial expressions, and other physical tells.
 His contributions have been so impactful that he authored “Read ‘Em and Reap,” a book specifically aimed at helping poker players understand the science of tells.